Anticipated Trip Cost: $4,650

 Kenya holds a special place in Youthlinc’s history.
 It was our very first international site!
 In 2000, a small group of 20 participants worked in a village near Mombasa, Kenya and we have been traveling in Kenya ever since.

-This year, the team will be opening a new site on the outskirts of Nakuru, Kenya.
-Nakuru is a beautiful area known for its farming, wildlife, and national park.
-The team will be working with the wonderful school community at Muriundu Primary to complete their committee projects, including building a water trench and catchment system to help eliminate classroom flooding.
-The team will be lodged at Wendo Retreat, an amazing outdoor residential facility that promotes learning, cooperation, responsibility, environmental-awareness, community and resourcefulness through experiential education and adventure challenges.
+This year, teams will be working on the outskirts of Nakuru, Kenya.
+Nakuru is a beautiful area known for its farming, wildlife, and national parks.
+The team will continue to work with the wonderful school community at Muriundu Primary to complete their committee projects, including building a water trench and catchment system to help eliminate classroom flooding.
+The team will be lodged at Wendo Retreat, an amazing outdoor residential facility that promotes learning, cooperation, responsibility, environmental awareness, community, and resourcefulness through experiential education and adventure challenges.

 The team will end their stay at the Sweetwaters Serena Tented Camp where they experience elephants, giraffes, rhinos, zebras, impalas, buffaloes, lions, and more on guided safaris.